visualizenews/corona/index.markdown

   appearance: Large
   title: How does the relation between the number of active cases and recovered people
     change over time?
-  explanation: In this chart, we shown the number of daily active cases as a bar.
+  explanation: In this chart we show the number of daily active cases as a bar.
+The
-    The distance between the bar and the x-axis represents the number of people that did officially recover.
-Our hope is to see the coloured bar shrink and then disappear while it moves further from the bottom.
+    distance between the bar and the x-axis represents the number of people that did officially recover.
+Our hope is to see the coloured bar shrink and then disappear while it grows further from the bottom.
   placeholder_id: cases-recovered
   object: casesRecovered
   introduction: The following charts show the daily correlation between the number
-    active cases and the number of recovered people.
+    of active cases and the number of people who recovered.
 It is clear how few north-italian regions (Lombardy, Emilia-Romagna, and Veneto) are the epicenters of the infection in Italy.
 To better frame the impact of the epidemic on the economy, consider that Lombardy alone contributes to more that 20% of Italian GDP.